vamseeachanta/teamresumes/cv/va_resume.md

   - Use machine learning algorithms to identify areas of large defects and perform detailed analysis on weakest pipe areas in an automated manner.
   - Developed python program code for 2016 API 579-1 & ASME FFS-I for acceptability (using classification) and acceptable flaws (using classification) by facture mechanics methodology of BS 7910.
   - Concept work to extend fitness for service to other structures (vessel storage and piping systems) to support stacked drilling rigs returning to service.

-- Detailed subsea pipeline engineering analysis for installation of 42 inch thin walled (D/t of 67) pipe offshore Venezuela
-    - Detailed finite element analysis in ANSYS to determine the bending moment capacity of pipeline which is outside the DNV code regime (D/t > 45)
-    - Pipelay analysis in OrcaFlex to determine installation windows
-    - Python and API programming utilized to obtain results and plots in an automated manner

 - Corrosion simulation analysis of damaged subsea mooring line for production facility experience for Oil and Gas using COMSOL software and java programming:
   - A damaged mooring line is modelled to determine the corrosion progression over the life of field